talmolab/webRTC-connect/README.md

 ## Description
-This repo contains a DockerFile for a lightweight container (~6 GB) with the PyPI installation of SLEAP and all of its dependencies.
+This repo contains two DockerFiles for lightweight containers (~8 GB) corresponding to the Worker and Signaling Server.
 The container repository is located at [https://hub.docker.com/repository/docker/eberrigan/sleap-cuda/general](https://hub.docker.com/repository/docker/eberrigan/sleap-cuda/general).

-The base image used is [nvidia/cuda:11.3.1-cudnn8-runtime-ubuntu20.04](https://hub.docker.com/layers/nvidia/cuda/11.3.1-cudnn8-runtime-ubuntu20.04/images/sha256-025a321d3131b688f4ac09d80e9af6221f2d1568b4f9ea6e45a698beebb439c0).
+The base image used is [python-3.9-slim](https://hub.docker.com/layers/library/python/3.9/images/sha256-8806b78efc2b334c3f6231ae21c43b029c1ae6ab56bdb6a4b95e58bbce85899a).
+- The Worker Dockerfile is located at `./webRTC_worker_container/Dockerfile`.
-- The Dockerfile is located at `./sleap_webRTC/webRTC_worker_container/Dockerfile`.
+- The Signaling Server Dockerfile is located at `./webRTC_external/Dockerfile`.
 - The repo has CI set up in `.github/workflows` for building and pushing the image when making changes.
-  - The workflow uses the linux/amd64 platform to build.
+  - The workflow uses the linux/amd64 & linux/arm64 platform to build.
 - `.devcontainer/devcontainer.json` is convenient for developing inside a container made with the DockerFile using Visual Studio Code.

-- Test data for training is located in `tests/sleap_webRTC`.
+Currently, the Signaling Server is run on a single AWS EC2 node inside a container such that both the Worker (inside its own separate container) and the Client (outside both containers) can register with this Signaling Server and discover each other to initate simple text messaging.

 ## Installation